 A ’yes-we-can’ attitude has replaced the skeptical naysayers for eSIM adoption.
 As Telefonica UK’s technology strategy consultant Abdus Saboor stated, eSIM is now widely deployed in M2M markets such as automotive, smart meters or vending machines.

 As far as the consumer IoT market is concerned, the demand traction is instrumental: according to Arthur D Little’s survey, 80% of consumers show interest in a mobile eSIM-enabled device. eSIM technology is increasingly and successfully being tested in secondary devices.
-With more eSIM-capable smartwatches and connected PCs being available, like Apple’s new SmartWatch, Microsoft’s new Surface Pro tablet, the Google Pixel 2 phone, opportunities have risen in the consumer IoT sphere.
+With more eSIM-capable smartwatches and connected PCs being available, like Apple’s new SmartWatch, Microsoft’s new Surface Pro tablet, the Google Pixel 2 phone and other eSIM-compliant Android smartphones, opportunities have risen in the consumer IoT sphere.

 Consequently more and more operators, including Telefonica, have deployed eSIM remote subscription management platforms for consumer devices.
 The adoption of this technology from top consumer brands has been a major breakthrough of 2017 for eSIM mass market adoption.
 Additionally, the successful heavy work around eSIM interoperability done in 2017, has set another track record.

 3) eSIM M2M and consumer markets are different

 Jean-Christophe Tisseuil from the GSMA recently stressed that although the two eSIM provisioning and activation architectures have a lot in common, M2M and consumer eSIM dynamics are different.
 However, they share the following four features: